montygupta32/INFOCOVID-19/README.md

 # INFOCOVID-19
-python voice assistant , whom u can ask question related to covid-19 used parse hub to genrate API
+python voice assistant , whom u can ask question related to covid-19 used parse hub to generate API